 Program eligibility

-The Allowance for Special Needs Program is intended for children if they have a major functional disability that limits their academic learning at home.
+The Allowance for Special Needs Program is intended for children if they have a permanent disability resulting in significant and persistent impairment that limits their academic learning at home.

 Your child must attend a recognized unsubsidized private school and follow a recognized program of study.

-The allowance allows you to purchase the necessary material resources to enable your child to pursue their studies in:
+The allowance allows you to purchase the necessary material resources recommended by a health professional to enable your child to pursue their studies in:

 • preschool